Updated May 2023

 Looking for more information on starting a career in architectural design?
 Have questions about training, job options, or how to get started?

-Explore the Building Design Technician program at Herzing College Toronto.
+Explore the online Building Design Technician program from Herzing College.
 Chat live with an advisor right now, or click below to browse courses and training information.
 We're here to help!